Updated January 2023

 Your anticipation is already building.

+You immediately sense this message is something special.
+You look at it, feel it, turn it over.
 Perfectly placed in the top right corner is a real stamp.

+Someone, somewhere, has separated you from the crowd.
 They’ve stopped whatever they were doing to take paper and pen in hand and dedicate their limited time and energy exclusively to you.
+It’s rarity and tangible uniqueness compel you to open it before anything else.

 You see your name in the greeting and begin to read . . .

 It doesn’t even matter that it’s a handwritten marketing letter.
-As the writer, you’ve achieved the most difficult task facing all direct mail marketers: You got the recipient to open the envelope!
+As the writer, you’ve achieved the most difficult task facing all direct mail marketers: you got the recipient to open the envelope!

 Tips for writing a handwritten direct mail letter